 Now Bill and Brian Sweenor maintain the candy-making tradition (Photo courtesy of The Westerly Sun)

 While the commitment to creating the best confections remains the same, the business has grown.
-Sweenor’s Chocolates is now Rhode Island’s largest chocolate manufacturer, and is well-known for its quality products.
+Sweenor’s Chocolates is now Rhode Island’s largest chocolate manufacturer, and is well-known for its quality products and customer service.